 Aiden is a recipient of a dream.
-“I am 15 and my dream of seeing WWW Wrestling was granted in 2011.”
+“My dream of seeing WWW Wrestling was granted in 2011.”
 He is also a fundraiser, promoting The Dream Factory and staring in our 2015 DVD.

 Charity golf days, events and presentations & fundraising.